-- > The company's previous say-on-pay proposal received low levels of investor support, taking into account: - The company's response, including: a) disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support (including the timing and frequency of engagements and whether independent directors participated); b) disclosure of the specific concerns voiced by dissenting shareholders that led to the say-on-pay opposition; c) disclosure of specific and meaningful actions taken to address shareholders' concerns; d) other recent compensation actions taken by the company; - Whether the issues raised are recurring or isolated; - > The company's ownership structure; and - > Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness. - The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received the plurality of votes cast.
+- The company's previous say-on-pay proposal received low levels of investor support, taking into account: - The company's response, including: a) disclosure of engagement efforts with major institutional investors regarding the issues that contributed to the low level of support (including the timing and frequency of engagements and whether independent directors participated); b) disclosure of the specific concerns voiced by dissenting shareholders that led to the say-on-pay opposition; c) disclosure of specific and meaningful actions taken to address shareholders' concerns; d) other recent compensation actions taken by the company; - Whether the issues raised are recurring or isolated; - The company's ownership structure; and - Whether the support level was less than 50 percent, which would warrant the highest degree of responsiveness.

-2 Examples of failure of risk oversight include but are not limited to: bribery; large or serial fines or sanctions from regulatory bodies; significant adverse legal judgments or settlements; or hedging of company stock.
+5 Examples of failure of risk oversight include but are not limited to: bribery; large or serial fines or sanctions from regulatory bodies; demonstrably poor risk oversight of environmental and social issues, including climate change; significant adverse legal judgments or settlements; or hedging of company stock.